userapp-io/userapp-android/README.md

 3. **AuthFragment**

 To facilitate the creation of login and signup forms, this class can be extended to take care of the most of your bindings to UserApp.
-It has a few events that can be overriden to take more control over it.
+It has a few events that can be overridden to take more control over it.

+Read this documentation to learn how these 3 components can be used to easily add user authentication to your Android app.
+Take a look at the demo app if there's any doubts on how to use the SDK.

 ## Log In

-The login screen must be placed within a fragment inside your main activity.

 Start with creating a new layout called `fragment_login`.
 The layout should include text fields for username and password, a login button, a progress loader, and a text for displaying errors.